sumit-2007-git/sumit-2007-git/README.md

 I work on projects that solve real-world problems, add value to people's lives, and help me learn by actually building things.

-I also explore **Data Science, AI & algorithmic problem solving on the side.**
+I also explore **Full-Stack Development, Data Science & algorithmic problem solving on the side.**

-> Not open for free-work opportunities.
+> 💡 Not open for free-work opportunities.
 > If you're building something real, **let's talk.
 I'm always open to building something meaningful together.**

 ---